-In 2022, the team is expanding its scope internally and externally - through a mass includes expansion of the Today Do This
+In 2022, the team is expanding its scope

-Refugee Outreach Programme Yousra Abdelmoneim - UK ₩ Deborah Owen - UK
+₩ Deborah Owen - UK

 Yousra and Deborah were both dedicated to assisting with the refugee crisis before they attended the Summit.
 Yousra used PwC's 'One Firm One Day" scheme to provide time and assistance to the Refugee Council, whilst Deborah grew up supporting "Refugees at Home".